katersonnbert/gitnotes/Linux.md

         /home/[user]/bin/

-## Adding custom executable paths under Linux:
+## Adding custom executable paths in Linux:

-- Set up a bin folder that is included in the Linux $PATH which contains all the links to starting programs.
+- Set up a bin folder that is included in the Linux `$PATH` which contains all the links to starting programs.
 - Check out this link for [more information](http://www.troubleshooters.com/linux/prepostpath.htm).
 - Folders can easily be added to the beginning and the the end of the variable - depending on where the application is first found, this will be executed.